If Only They Could Talk: Understanding Your Pet

 Changes in toilet habits are also a tell-tale sign that something isn’t quite right.
 If your cat or dog is usually well toilet-trained but suddenly starts having accidents in the house, this could mean they’re stressed, frightened, or unwell.
 Be careful not to scold them straight away if this seems out of the ordinary, as this is likely to make them more upset.
 Try to get to the root of the problem first, and as with any worrying behaviour change, seek advice from your vets.

 When you make a trip to the vets, if your pet requires treatment there could be potentially expensive costs involved, depending on the issue.
 Even if your pet is usually fit and healthy, pet insurance is important for those times when things go wrong.
 Here at Asda Money we have a range of pet insurance cover types available.
-Find out more about Asda Money Pet Insurance underwritten by Fairmead Insurance here.
+Find out more about Asda Money Pet Insurance here.
 Pre-existing medical conditions are not covered.